 This article on the rise of Creator-Founders is brought to you by Thematic Co-Founder & COO Audrey Marshall

 With a background in entertainment PR (via Chapman University), Audrey has led digital strategy for music artists, content creators, and brands.
-From brand campaigns for Macy’s, American Cancer Society, and the L’Oréal luxe family of brands, to music-driven influencer marketing campaigns for Interscope Records, Warner Music, AWAL, and Taboo of the Black Eyed Peas featuring talent such as Lexy Panterra, Blogilates, Mandy Jiroux, Matt Steffanina, and Seán Garnier, she in an expert in navigating the influencer marketing space.
+From brand campaigns for Macy’s, American Cancer Society, and the L’Oréal luxe family of brands, to music-driven influencer marketing campaigns for Interscope Records, Warner Music, AWAL, and Taboo of the Black Eyed Peas (featuring creators such as Lexy Panterra, Blogilates, Mandy Jiroux, Matt Steffanina, and Seán Garnier), she in an expert in navigating the influencer marketing space.
 Audrey has also developed and managed some of the leading beauty, lifestyle, and dance channels on YouTube.

-At Thematic, Audrey leads the product team and has driven partnerships with leading talent and music companies, including Songtrust, Kobalt/AWAL, Select Management, BBTV, ipsy, and Black Box.
-She has helped the platform grow to a thriving community of 550k+ content creators who have posted 900k+ videos using the platform, driving 30B music streams and 25M new fans for independent music artists.
+At Thematic, Audrey leads the product team and oversees operations.
+She has driven partnerships with leading talent and music companies, including Songtrust, Kobalt/AWAL, Select Management, BBTV, ipsy, and Black Box, and has helped the platform grow to a thriving community of 650k+ content creators who have posted 1M+ videos using the platform, driving 34B+ music streams and $72M+ in earned media value for independent music artists.